-With the availability of data showing purchasing behaviors, preferences, and product loyalty, marketers are developing personalization strategies that are the basis for reaching out to both prospects and customers.
-“Reaching out” can include digital campaigns, automated email strings, mobile marketing, and, of course, social media across a variety of platforms.
-The blind spot in this quest for personalization is the fact that the ultimate personalization strategy already exists: the very human encounter that happens when prospects and customers visit an exhibit at a trade show and interact with a trained exhibit staff.
+With the availability of data showing purchasing behaviors, preferences, and product loyalty, marketers are developing personalization strategies that form the basis for connecting with both prospects and customers.
+“Connecting” can include digital campaigns, mobile marketing, and, of course, social media across a variety of platforms.
+The blind spot in this quest for personalization is that the ultimate personalization strategy already exists: the very human encounter that happens when prospects and customers visit an exhibit at a trade show and interact with a trained exhibit staff.

-Marco Ricci, writing in PharmaPhorum, has this to say: “Consumer experience is driving a change in customer expectations, calling for a move away from traditional brand-centric marketing methodologies of the past” He then references a talk delivered by Steve Mason at Salesforce entitled, “Our best experience anywhere becomes our expectation everywhere.”
+Marketer Marco Ricci writes, “Consumer experience is driving a change in customer expectations, calling for a move away from traditional brand-centric marketing methodologies of the past” He then references a talk delivered by Steve Mason at Salesforce entitled, “Our best experience anywhere becomes our expectation everywhere.”

 “Do Not Waste My Time!”